 For a total change of pace on the Canary Islands, head to Timanfaya National Park.
 You only have to head a few minutes inland in this national park before the lush coastal landscape gives way to an arid and otherworldly backdrop without much flora or fauna.
 The flat, rocky landscape is hauntingly beautiful, a result of several volcanic eruptions in the 18th and 19th centuries.

-In the park, you can learn about the island’s volcanic history, see a geothermal demonstration, go for a hike, or take a drive past the park’s impressive formations.
+In the park, you can learn about the island’s volcanic history, see a geothermal demonstration, take a drive past the park’s impressive formations, or experience some of the best hiking in Spain.
 Thanks to the sand, rock, and jagged landscapes, it feels a bit like you’re on the moon (if the moon had a sparkling blue ocean in the background).

 Whale Watch on Gran Canaria

 One of the absolute best things to do in the Canary Islands if you love wildlife safaris (or just being on the water) is to head out on a whale-watching expedition on the southwestern part of Gran Canaria.
 Sightings of more than 20 dolphin and whale species have been reported around the Canary Islands, with sperm whales, pilot whales, and bottlenose dolphins among some of the most frequently spotted.

 Because whales live here, instead of just migrating here seasonally, it’s possible to see them year-round.
 Even if you don’t spot whales, sailing along the coastline as dolphins jump in your wake still makes for a pretty fantastic afternoon.

 Get a Birds-Eye View at the Humboldt Viewpoint